 Two Questions Could Help Save Us From Collapse

 It’s hard to believe that current systems are the best we can do.
 We could be thriving as communities and societies, rather than facing extreme risks.
-It’s time to investigate what might work best.
+It’s time to investigate what might work better.

 It’s not news that human civilization and ecosystems are at risk of collapse in our lifetime or that of our children.
 Biologists, sociologists, ecologists and others have been issuing dire warnings for easily half a century on all the big issues.
 We’re well aware of them: climate change, habitat loss, pollution, topsoil degradation, groundwater depletion, rising rates of species extinction, financial meltdown, poverty and wealth inequality, and nuclear war, to name a few.
 A recent headline captures the flavor: Plummeting insect numbers threaten collapse of nature.